10 Best FOMO Marketing Examples You Don’t want to Miss

 Exclusive Deal

-Another common FOMO technique is using Exclusive Deal, which makes your customer think, “what if they missed this good deal?”
+Another common FOMO technique is using an Exclusive Deal, which makes your customer think, “What if they missed this good deal?”

-For example, many a time, when you visit the website, companies ask you to sign-up for member-only promotions.
+For example, many times when you visit the website, companies ask you to sign up for member-only promotions.
 It shows, “Sign-up to receive discount offers, new promotions, and exclusive deals only for sign-up members.”

 Not only do subscribers get an offer on signing up, but also lifetime value in terms of the member’s only access to those exclusive deals and offers.